 Cover the pie with foil for the first 20 minutes of baking to keep the crust from browning to much.

 I’m in San Diego for the evening and I spot this really cool concept while walking around Pacific Beach – The Baked Bear.
 This place was birth in San Diego by a couple of childhood friends who left their careers to start this amazing place.
 Basically they make ice cream sandwiches using original-made ice cream that is held together by two fresh-baked cookies.
 The cool thing is that you can pick any flavor ice cream and any combination of cookies that you want.
+I got the macadamia nut and pumpkin spice cookies with praline ice cream.
 It was the perfect treat for me to devour as I strolled the boardwalk along the beach.

 I love after holiday shopping because everything is discounted.
 I usually buy wrapping paper and Christmas cards for next year the day after Christmas because they are half off.
 For Halloween, I bought some candy and these creepy cookies and cake pops.
 The cookies came out great, the cake pops not-so-great.
 I’m sticking with cooking.